Spectrum (Westlife album)

-Background, concept and development
+Background

-After releasing their second Greatest Hits album and tour dates and announcing their breakup in 2011 and their last appearance together in 2012, several rumours about Westlife reuniting and making new music surfaced.
-On 23 September 2018, several Irish news outlets reported that the group has been signed to Universal Music Group and Virgin EMI Records for a new record deal.
-On 3 October 2018, the group formally announced on their official social media accounts that there would be new music coming soon.
+After releasing their second Greatest Hits album and tour dates and Westlife announced their breakup in 2011 and made their final appearance together in 2012.
+On 23 September 2018, it was reported that the group was signed to Universal Music Group and Virgin EMI Records for a new record deal.
+On 3 October 2018, the group formally announced that there would be new music coming soon.
 According to reports they had been preparing for the comeback for the previous twelve months.
 Group member Mark Feehily also said in 2017 that he hoped to get them all together for a proper catch-up.
-Band members Nicky Byrne and Shane Filan stated about their reunion, "We still have a lot that we want to achieve as a band and we want to bring our new music to fans all over the world" and "While we were away, we realised what Westlife really meant to the fans — and to us."
+Band members Nicky Byrne and Shane Filan stated about their reunion, "We still have a lot that we want to achieve as a band and we want to bring our new music to fans all over the world."

-Byrne expressed in one of his Instagram post, "...it’s an album we thought out in great detail, as grown up men we approached everything very differently.
-We as individuals brought our own experiences back to a band to try make it great again.
-We listened and watched and worked our asses off to try make it relevant.[...]
-It’s actually the proudest I have ever been about a @westlife album."
-They also confirmed that they've probably had more input into this album than any other albums in their careers.
+Byrne expressed in an Instagram post, "It’s an album we thought out in great detail, as grown up men we approached everything very differently. [...]
+It’s actually the proudest I have ever been about a Westlife album."